 These beautiful baubles have been filled with synthetic roses in two pastel tones along with strings of pale cream pearls.
 The toppings of painted wood Christmas tree charms in matching brown and yellow colors as well as a silver ribbon and bow hanger make them gorgeous.

 Each bauble measures approximately 8cm in diameter.
-They are either sold seperately or in a batch.
+They are either sold separately or in a batch.

 See it here on at Etsy